grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

     * Add a second Value mapping, condition 0 and display text *DOWN*.
 8. Change the Font Family to 'Inter'.
 9. Toggle Automate Font Color to the OFF position.
 This should render the text in black.
 Or, use the Font Color box to pick a color of your choice.
-10. Click *Apply* to the leave the edit mode of that panel.
+10. Click *Save Dashboard* to the leave the edit mode of that panel.
 The panel should look similar to what is shown below:

     ![K8s Service Status](img/k8s-service-status.png)